wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 |0x52eee1ccb29adc742449a3e87fe7acaad605bd4c| 200000 | 12 |1.93 |4.81 |1.08 |1.17 |0.32 |9.31 |

-If the epoch incentive is 0, means it has not been selected by its probility.
+If the epoch incentive is 0, it means that address has not been selected.

 ![img](./img_get_start/7.png)